-The objective of deepening, in the context of negotiation in the framework of social consultation, the path of raising the national minimum wage, is to achieve a target minimum wage € 750 by 2023.
+The objective of deepening, in the context of negotiation in the framework of social consultation, the path of raising the national minimum wage, is to achieve a target minimum wage of € 750 by 2023.

-According the the Portuguese Government: “the minimum wage is an important benchmark for the job market, both from the perspective of decent work and social cohesion, as well as the competitiveness and sustainability of companies.
+According to the Portuguese Government: “the minimum wage is an important benchmark for the job market, both from the perspective of decent work and social cohesion, as well as the competitiveness and sustainability of companies.
 The update of this figure from € 600 in 2019 to € 635 in 2020 is estimated to cover around 720,000 workers in Portugal.

-All companies, including those incorporated within the framework of the International Business Center of Madeira are required to update the wages of its workers who get paid the minimum wage.
+All companies, including those incorporated within the framework of the International Business Center of Madeira, are required to update the wages of its workers who get paid the minimum wage